Happy Mother's Day!

 I know she won't read this, she's further away from civilisation!
 The message I sent this morning went unread, but I will still go ahead and celebrate her being my mum.
 As much as you've read about my father, I'm honoured to say that my mum made me.
 She grew up a fighter and raised me to be one as well.
 I've raised two children, away from family, but one thing remains true, what my mum taught me has stayed with me.
 Used to complain about having to do housework even when we had a helper.
-I'd be chilling like a princess after a meal, expecting the maid to wash the dishes, and mum would say, "sit down, let Fortune do it!"
-Oh, how I used to hate it.
+I'd be chilling like a princess after a meal, expecting the maid to wash the dishes, and mum would say, "sit down, let Fortune do it."

 These Manicured Hands Can Plough Fields, Make Bread, and Knit

 Being hands-on is what I grew up doing the most.
 If I had my way, I wouldn't have done as much housework, but my mum insisted.
 Laundry, dishes, cooking (I could cook for the whole family by age 7), ironing, gardening, feeding the chickens, and transforming a live chicken into finger-licking goodness, I did it all!
 I know back home, what I'm talking about is regular stuff, but not in the UK.
 From ploughing, planting, weeding the maize fields, harvesting and shelling maize, don't let the manicured hands fool you, I can do it!
 I just choose not to do certain things now, especially gardening.
 However, all these activities became second nature and would serve me well when I had my own children.
 So many times, I've wished if my mum lived near so she could to put the kids in line as far as helping around the house is concerned.
 They do try, but not to the same extent as I did.